 - Pour in a small amount of meat stock and a little water.

-- Allow the mixture to simmer for a few minutes, which helps to deepen the flavours.
+- Allow the mixture to simmer for a few minutes to help deepen the flavours.

 Step 7: Combine Meat and Rice